 1. Big data

 With the exponential growth of online booking, the amount of data generated by the travel industry has increased significantly.
 Now, travel companies have incredible volumes of customer data.
-This data can be deployed to implement predictive analytics, refine marketing strategy and streamline operations.
+These data can be deployed to implement predictive analytics, refine marketing strategy, and streamline operations.
 This wealth of information has transformed the way travel companies operate, strategize and generate revenue.